 A commander never moves alone.
 He must always accompany 1 or more corps.
 A commander who finds himself alone in an area due to the elimination of the corps he accompanies is also eliminated.

-Commander

-Army corps
+Commander Army corps to be Activated side

 has been Activated side